Teams not able to disclose who goes on IL due to virus - WHIZ News

-“I believe the information I’ve been given is that you’ll be left to try to figure that out because we would not be (able to disclose),” Cashman said.
-“It would be a speculating circumstance.”

-Non-baseball related injuries do not have be explained in detail under terms of the collective bargaining agreement.
+MLB’s operations manual says a positive test, exhibiting symptoms that require isolation for additional assessment or exposure to someone who has had the virus are cause for placement on the new COVID-19 IL.

+“It would be a speculating circumstance,” Yankees general manager Brian Cashman told media during a conference call.

-Cashman noted the situation continues to evolve as Major League Baseball and the players’ union continue discussions.
+Cashman noted the situation continues to evolve as MLB and the players’ union continue discussions.
 Testing of players and staff will begin Wednesday as they report to their teams to resume workouts.
 They will be tested once every two days.

-Last week, Charlie Blackmon of the Colorado Rockies became the first Major League Baseball player known to have tested positive.
-According to reports, the All-Star outfielder was one of three Colorado players to have a positive test.

 Numerous other teams have said they have players who have tested positive for the virus without identifying any of them.
 The Philadelphia Phillies announced seven, while the Detroit Tigers said one player who was living in Florida but not working out at the team’s spring training facilities in Lakeland also tested positive.